ondrui/React-redux-project-hero_admin_panel/README.md

-This is test project with hero admin panel!
+This is test react project with hero admin panel!
+It`s used Redux & Redux Toolkit.